 After a hearty breakfast today, you will join a local guide for a three-hour walking tour that traces the city’s rich history.
-From your hotel on the Largo da Oliveira, the main square, stroll over to the Church of Our Lady of the Olive Tree, founded by Henriques and named for a centuries-old olive tree that is said to have lit the altar lamp with its oil.
-After time to admire the interior, walk up the cobbled lane of Rua de Santa Maria, passing the Convent of Santa Clara and many stately houses adorned with ornate baroque statuary.
+From your hotel on the Largo da Oliveira, the main square, stroll over to the Church of Our Lady of the Olive Tree.
+The church was founded by Henriques and named for a centuries-old olive tree that is said to have lit the altar lamp with its oil.
+Admire the interior then walk up the cobbled lane of Rua de Santa Maria, passing the Convent of Santa Clara and many stately houses adorned with ornate Baroque statuary.
 You will pass the 15th-century Paço dos Duques, or Palace of the Dukes of Braganza, before arriving at the Castelo de São Miguel.
 Take some time to admire its battlements.
 (If you wish, you may return later on your own to visit the interior of the palace and castle at your expense.)
-Your route back to your hotel passes through the Couros district, named for the small river that once fed a thriving leather and tanning industry.
+The route back to your hotel passes through the Couros district, named for the small river that once fed a thriving leather and tanning industry.

 You will have the afternoon to spend as you please, shopping or dining around the Largo da Oliveira.
-Return to the Paço dos Duques or Castelo de São Miguel to delve more deeply into the city’s past.
-Browse the fascinating exhibits at the Museu Martins Sarmento, a rich repository of archaeological finds from the region.
+Perhaps you’ll return to the Paço dos Duques or Castelo de São Miguel to delve more deeply into the city’s past.
+You may also choose to browse the fascinating exhibits at the Museu Martins Sarmento, a rich repository of archaeological finds from the region.
 For some peace and tranquility, climb aboard the cable car for a 10-minute ride to a 2,000-foot peak simply known as “Penha.”
-Your ride casts you afloat in the air over the back gardens of Guimarães residents and delivers you to walking trails, grottoes, cafés, and lovely picnic spots with fantastic views.
+Your cable car ride casts you afloat in the air over the back gardens of Guimarães residents and delivers you to walking trails, grottoes, cafés, and lovely picnic spots with fantastic views.
 This evening, you may find a restaurant for dinner on your own.

 Accommodation: Hotel da Oliveira, Guimarães